user28111999/dreamjournalapp/README.md

 # ???
-A simple app to track my dreams and my mood.
+A simple app for myself to track my dreams, my mood and remind me to take my pills.
 Can't figure out a name yet.
 ## To-dos
  - [x] Mockups
  - [x] Being able to add/edit/remove dreams
- - [ ] Dream search
+ - [x] Dream search
  - [ ] Dark mode (of course)
  - [ ] Have the possibility to backup dreams (json/csv)
 ## Some (rough) mockups